start-funding/start-funding-app/INSTALLATION.md

 5. Setup Cloud Firestore:
 	- You need first to create a **Firestore database**: [Create a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart#create).
 	- Generate your **key**: [How to setup a Firebase service account](https://sharma-vikashkr.medium.com/firebase-how-to-setup-a-firebase-service-account-836a70bb6646).
-	- Move your json file to `backend/conf/` and rename it as `creds.json`, the complete path will be: `start-funding-app/backend/conf/creds.json`.
+	- Move your JSON file to `backend/conf/` and rename it as `creds.json`, the complete path will be: `start-funding-app/backend/conf/creds.json`.
 	- Back to your Firestore Database.
-	- Create following collections:
+	- Create the following collections:
 		- Collection ID: "**campaigns**"*;
 		- Collection ID: "**stats**":
-			- Add document with following parameters:
+			- Add a document with the following parameters:
 				1. Document ID: **"homestats"**;
 				2. Field name: **"foundsCollected"**, Type: **"number"**, Value: **0**;
 				3. Field name: **"successfulCampaigns"**, Type: **"number"**, Value: **0**;